Welcome to ARID 2015!

 Three years later, we are seeing many more programs that provide opportunities for students to explore and respond to arid environments.
 Our two Pedagogies contributions highlight developing post-secondary field initiatives that integrate STEAM through immersive desert experiences.
 The first is a collaborative summer school intensive in Marfa, Texas between the UCLA Design and Environment program and the Amsterdam-based TAAK.
 ARID featured the work of students in this Summer School last year, and we are pleased to share the evolution of that program.
 In our second Pedagogies article, Nancy Floyd presents a university field-based program during which she travels with her Georgia State University students to Joshua Tree National Park with the goal of improving artistic and conceptual skills while learning about the history and culture of the land and its people.

 On a personal note, this year I have had the opportunity to build a statewide collaboration to strengthen STEAM education in New Mexico with the support of Americorps/VISTA.
 This year our project helped to create public educational events for 516 ARTS’ statewide initiative Habitat: Exploring Climate Change through the Arts, and developed a partnership with Paseo Taos, a new outdoor new media arts festival that takes over the streets of Taos each Fall.

 These projects have demanded a large proportion of the time and energy of your ARID editorial management team, and to circle back to the long-term sustainability of the ARID Journal, while Kim and I have a strong commitment to the survival of ARID, we both want to step back from our roles to make room for fresh ideas and perspectives.
 We invite you as contributors, readers, and members of our community to submit editorial proposals for future ARIDs that extend our reach to artists, designers and scholars worldwide.

-Andrea Polli, Managing Editor, ARID Fall 2014
+Andrea Polli, ARID 2015 Co-Editor

-To peruse our fourth issue, click here.
+To peruse our fifth issue, click here.